MTDNRC-WRD/irrigation-dataset/README.md

 IrrMapper (https://www.mdpi.com/2072-4292/12/14/2328) and USDA's Cropland Data Layer (https://www.tandfonline.com/doi/full/10.1080/10106049.2011.562309), show detections of irrigation and crops likely to be irrigated (cord, alfalfa, and barley).

+Having in mind the necessity of extracting additional field boundaries, we exploited recent work by the OpenET Project that compiled over 12 million field boundaries in the Conterminous United States that meet the geometric specifications of the data in the SID.
+See (https://onlinelibrary.wiley.com/doi/full/10.1111/1752-1688.12956).
+The OpenET fields database represents a compilation of federal, state, and regional field boundary datasources which were iteratively added to their database through a hierarchical system of field boundary dataset prioritization, extraction of ancillary land use data to verify cultivation, and clipping, dissolving, and sliver-eliminating GIS operations.

+To find potential additional field boundaries in Montana, we split accessed the OpenET fields database at a tile-scale.
+OpenET's approach is to process the field boundaries in Military Grid Reference System (MGRS) tiles.
+Each MGRS tile is a maximum of about 10,000 square km, which enables the computationally intensive spatial operations to execute on a typical computer and might contain several thousand field objects in a tile in Montana.
+We used Earth Engine to extract IrrMapper spatial statistics for each field to estimate the mean fraction irrigated each year, 1987-2021.
+This dataset